grantmcdermott/skeptic-priors/README.md

 > deviations from the Bayesian ideal can still be accommodated within
 > the same conceptual framework.
 I argue that a generalized Bayesian
 > model provides a bridge between competing theories of climate
-> scepticism as a social phenomenon.
+> skepticism as a social phenomenon.

 Click on the green “Code” button above to clone or download the repo to your local computer.
 Alternately, click on the “fork” button at the very